Working together for Preemies

 Mount Kenya University,

-Mount Kenya University is a grantee of the County Innovation Challenge Fund, managed by Options and KPMG.
+Mount Kenya University is a grantee of the County Innovation Challenge Fund, managed by Options and KPMG, supported by UKAid from the UK government.